fredericbonnet/helena/docs/src/helena-dialect/closures.spec.md

 - `argspec`

-  - ✅ should return the macro's argspec
+  - ✅ should return the closure's argspec

-    Each macro has an argspec command associated to it, created with the macro's `argspec` argument.
+    Each closure has an argspec command associated to it, created with the closure's `argspec` argument.
 This subcommand will return it:

     ```lna
-    [macro {a b} {}] argspec
+    [closure {a b} {}] argspec
     # => {#{argspec: "a b"}#}
     ```